 In this entry, the extent of the occupation (after just the first week of action) starts to become clear.
-08/09/1939 Dawn broke as we glimpsed the Nida River in the distance and beyond that Nowy Korczyn.
+8/09/1939 Dawn broke as we glimpsed the Nida River in the distance and beyond that Nowy Korczyn.
 With the Nida came the hope of creating an organised resistance against the pursuing enemy.
 But we were naïve … Continue reading Two Glasses of Good Vodka and a Very Brief Respite

-Last week I shared some of Józef’s words from a different part of the diaries, to coincide with the 80th anniversary of the invasion of Poland.
-The extract below now returns to the chronology of the previous posts I’ve shared, the last of which can be found here: My Beloved Kraków.
-7/09/1939 I kept my … Continue reading German Armoured Units Already in Sight
+In the previous post I shared some of Józef’s words from a different part of the diaries, to coincide with the 80th anniversary of the invasion of Poland.
+The extract below now returns to the chronology of the earlier posts I’ve shared, the last of which can be found here: My Beloved Kraków Just prior to the … Continue reading Pandemonium and Sandy Terrain

 On 1st September 2019 people across Europe are remembering the events of 80 years ago today, when war broke out following the German invasion of Poland.
 Józef’s experience of that day is recorded in the entry he titled, “War… War… War” which can be found here: Waking up to War.
 In a subsequent entry covering … Continue reading 80 Years On